marcospgp/tinyORM/README.md

 You're expected to pick a single database, write migrations it understands, and apply them at exactly the right time.

 With TinyORM, your migrations are just typescript code that lives alongside your app.
-The main differentiating factor is that they are applied at data retrieval time.
+The main differentiating factor, however, is that they are applied at data retrieval time.
 This has many benefits:

 - Because you don't have to run migration on your databases, you can store data anywhere - even on your users' devices.
 - Because you don't have to maintain database-specific migrations, you can combine more than one storage medium - such as storing data in `localStorage` for logged out users and in a cloud database for logged in users.